bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 - Windowed (Batch) – the processor which organizes incoming data into batches and processing is done with a sliding window.
 Windowed PSP may be used to implement streaming joins and processing where algorithm must observe a range of input messages rather than current one.

-PSP receives data from Kafka and T-streams.
+PSP receives data from Apache Kafka and T-streams.

 If data can be passed from other sources, there is the need in an input module.
 The **Input Stream Processor** (ISP) handles external inputs, does data deduplication, transforms raw data into objects for T-streams.
 Currently, the platform supports the TCP Input Stream Processor.